digitalocean/marketplace-kubernetes/stacks/pixie/README.md

 ### Deploying

 1. From the Pixie Cloud UI.
 Go to Admin > Deployment Keys > New Key.
-If using [Pixie's CLI](https://docs.px.dev/using-pixie/using-cli/), run `px api-key create`.
+If using [Pixie's CLI](https://docs.px.dev/using-pixie/using-cli/), run `px deploy-key create`.
 2. Update `deployKey` in `values.yml` with the deployKey from above.
 3. Run `deploy.sh`.